Welcome to Year 3!

 Birthdays and Treats

-We will ensure all children whose birthday it is are recognised and that their birthday is celebrated by school, however we would prefer not to distribute cakes and sweets or gifts in class as this can take up quite a bit of time at the end of the day and can put some parents under pressure to provide this treat for everyone.
-We are also a 'Healthy School' and should not be actively promoting sugary treats on a regular basis.
-Thank you for your support with this.
+We will ensure all children whose birthday is being recognised, and that the school celebrates their birthday; however, we would prefer not to distribute cakes and sweets or gifts in class as this can take up quite a bit of time at the end of the day and can put some parents under pressure to provide this treat for everyone.
+We are also a 'Healthy School' and should not be actively promoting sugary treats regularly.
+We appreciate your support for this.

 How to help your child